golanlevin/60-212/2024/ltt2025/readme.md

 ## Preliminary Remarks

 * Thank you for allowing me to share with you today.
 My heart goes out to our many friends in Los Angeles.
 * I'm privileged to work with an unusual population of hybrid students at CMU, an R1 university with strong Computer Science and strong arts.
-The typical student in my Creative Coding class is a sophomore undergraduate in our School of Art who is minoring or double-majoring in Computer Science, HCI, Information Science, or related technical fields.
+The typical student in my Creative Coding class is a sophomore Art undergraduate who is double-majoring or minoring in Computer Science, HCI, Information Science, or related technical fields.
-* The students in my course have previously studied programming -- e.g. either as AP CS in high school, or Introductory Programming in our School of Computer Science.
-My Creative Coding course is the first time that they are "putting together" their two interests.
+* The students in my course are Art students who have have previously studied programming -- usually, either as AP CS in high school, or Introductory Programming in our School of Computer Science.
+They have strong visual skills and strong algorithmic thinking skills, but my Creative Coding course is often the first time that they are "putting together" their two interests.

 ---